 Qualified retirement plans are regulated by federal legislation, primarily the Internal Revenue Service (IRS) Code and the Employee Retirement Income Security Act (ERISA).
 Employers and employees must comply with these laws to avoid adverse legal implications.

-There are two main types of qualified retirement plans.
-These are:
+There are two main types of qualified retirement plans with differences between defined benefit plans vs. defined contribution plans.

 These plans provide a guaranteed monthly income to employees in retirement based on a specific formula.
 Income is typically calculated using factors such as the employee’s history, years of service and predetermined benefit multiplier.
 Defined benefit plans are often referred to as pension plans.